"In every walk with Nature, one receives far more than he seeks." ~ John Muir

-We recognize that children are curious and passionate- and that imagination ultimately drives their desire to learn.
-We teach to the “head, heart and hands”, which offers a balance of cognitive and emotional intelligence, individuality, and physical activity through daily rhythms.
+We recognize that children are curious and passionate, with an imagination that ultimately drives their desire to learn.
+We teach to the “head, heart and hands,” which offers a balance of cognitive and emotional intelligence, individuality, and physical activity through daily rhythms.

 As a result, our students emerge as confident, well-rounded citizens with a strong work ethic and thirst for learning — aware of their limitless potential and ready to contribute to their communities and the world.

-We invite you to join our community of parents and trained teachers dedicated to the love of life-long learning.
+We invite you to join our community of parents and teachers dedicated to the love of life-long learning.

 Ignite a Fire